-If you invest in our common stock, your interest will be diluted to the extent of the difference between the public offering price you pay and the as adjusted net tangible book value per share of our common stock after this offering, assuming a value of \$0.01 is attributed to the warrants we are offering by this prospectus.
+If you invest in our common stock, included in the units offered pursuant to this prospectus your interest will be diluted to the extent of the difference between the public offering price you pay and the as adjusted net tangible book value per share of our common stock after this offering, assuming a value of \$0.01 is attributed to the warrants included in the units we are offering by this prospectus.
 Our net tangible book deficit as of March 31, 2015 was \$(553,120), or \$(0.11) per share of common stock.
 We calculate net tangible book value (deficit) per share by calculating the difference between the total assets less intangible assets and total liabilities, and dividing the result by the number of shares of common stock outstanding.

-Net tangible book value dilution per share represents the difference between the amount per share of common stock and warrant to purchase one share of common stock paid by new investors who purchase shares of common stock and warrants in this offering and the pro forma net tangible book value per share of common stock immediately after completion of this offering as of March 31, 2015, after giving effect to:
+Net tangible book value dilution per share represents the difference between the amount per unit paid by new investors who purchase units in this offering and the pro forma net tangible book value per share of common stock immediately after completion of this offering as of March 31, 2015, after giving effect to:

-- the sale by us of 1,953,125 shares of common stock at an assumed public offering price of \$7.67 per share and warrants to purchase 1,953,125 shares of our common stock at an assumed public offering price of \$0.01 per warrant and the application of the estimated net proceeds to us in this offering as described under "Use of Proceeds"; - the issuance of 1,781,024 shares of common stock that will be issued upon the mandatory conversion of 454,750 shares of Class A Preferred Stock and 425,445 shares of Class B Preferred Stock that will occur upon the closing of this offering; and - the estimated underwriting discounts and commissions and offering expenses payable by us.
+- the sale by us of 1,953,125 shares of common stock at an assumed public offering price of \$7.68 per share included in the units we are offering by this prospectus and the application of the estimated net proceeds to us in this offering as described under "Use of Proceeds"; - the issuance of 2,007,622 shares of common stock that will be issued upon the mandatory exchange of 454,750 shares of Class A Preferred Stock and 534,571 shares of Class B Preferred Stock that will be effective on the day that is six months and one day after the closing of this offering and assuming no voluntary conversion of such shares of preferred stock prior to such time; and - the estimated underwriting discounts and commissions and offering expenses payable by us.

-Adjusted Assumed public offering price per share of common stock and warrant to purchase one share of common stock \$ 7.68 Net tangible book value (deficit) per share as of March 31, 2015 \$ (0.11) Increase in net tangible book value per share attributable to this offering 1.60 As adjusted net tangible book value per share after this offering 1.49 Dilution in net tangible book value per share to new investors \$ 6.19
+A djusted Assumed public offering price per unit \$ 7.68 Net tangible book value (deficit) per share as of March 31, 2015 \$ (0.11) Increase in net tangible book value per share attributable to this offering 1.56 As adjusted net tangible book value per share after this offering - 1.45 Dilution in net tangible book value per share to new investors \$ 6.23